NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 A ``Systems/WaterHeating/HotWaterDistribution`` must be provided if any water heating systems are specified.
 Inputs including ``SystemType`` and ``PipeInsulation/PipeRValue`` must be provided.

-For a ``SystemType/Standard`` (non-recirculating) system, the following element can be optionally entered:
+For a ``SystemType/Standard`` (non-recirculating) system, the following element are used:

-- ``PipingLength``: Measured length of hot water piping from the hot water heater to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any)
+- ``PipingLength``: Optional.
+Measured length of hot water piping from the hot water heater to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any)

-If ``PipingLength`` is not provided, a default ``PipingLength`` will be calculated using the following equation.
-This equation is based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.
+  If not provided, a default ``PipingLength`` will be calculated using the following equation from `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_.

   .. math:: PipeL = 2.0 \cdot (\frac{CFA}{NCfl})^{0.5} + 10.0 \cdot NCfl + 5.0 \cdot bsmnt

   Where,
   PipeL = piping length [ft],
   CFA = conditioned floor area [ft²],
-NCfl = number of conditioned floor levels number of conditioned floor levels in the residence, including conditioned basements, bsmnt = presence = 1.0 or absence = 0.0 of an unconditioned basement in the residence.
+  NCfl = number of conditioned floor levels number of conditioned floor levels in the residence including conditioned basements, bsmnt = presence = 1.0 or absence = 0.0 of an unconditioned basement in the residence.

 For a ``SystemType/Recirculation`` system, the following elements are used: